jsfaint/gen_tags.vim/README.md

     [GNU Global](http://www.gnu.org/software/global/) use gtags-cscope with if_cscope interface in Vim.<br/>
     [GNU Global](http://www.gnu.org/software/global/) will generate **GTAGS**, **GRTAGS** and **GPATH** under the project folder.

-Generate ctags and update gtags will run in background.<br/>
+Generate ctags and update gtags will run in background.

 If [vimproc](https://github.com/Shougo/vimproc.vim) was enabled [gen_tags.vim](https://github.com/jsfaint/gen_tags.vim) will use it.<br/>
 It's good for Microsoft windows, because the CMD window is boring, even the command is running in background.

+When vimproc enabled and the project is managed by git , gen_gtags.vim will detect git root then generate GTAGS under the git root.

 ## Difference between ctags and gtags